Joberman/process_sat/README.txt

 VERBOSE = True_or_False
 INTERACTIVE = True_or_False
 OUTFUNC = some_output_function
+INCLUDEGRID = /absolute/path/to/ouptut/file/for/grid

+.
+FILELIST is delimited by spaces.
+Leave out to use all files . in DIRECTORY
+FILELIST = list of files

 .
 Projection and output function attributes are specified . the same as flags.
 Just as with the command line call,